-Financial Capacity: A letter of financial capacity has been submitted, reviewed and approved by the Town Attorney.
+A letter of financial capacity has been submitted by the applicant.
+It was reviewed and approved by the Town Attorney.

 Technical Capacity: Technical capacity is evidenced by the applicant's use of a professional civil engineer, landscape architect, and building architect.